 - Winter quarter: September 1

-- A signed endorsement evaluation is required to determine if you are eligible to apply- no more than 10 credits can be outstanding once you begin the MIT program.
+- A signed endorsement evaluation is required to determine if you are eligible to apply.
+For this program, you are strongly encouraged to have all endorsement courses complete at the time you would begin the program.

 - To initiate an evaluation, upload all unofficial transcripts to your online Graduate School application, applyweb.com/wwugrad/index.ftl.
 The Woodring Certification Officer will review the transcripts, then contact you or upload a completed evaluation worksheet to your application.
-If you have more than 10 endorsement credits, you will need to indicate if there are courses in progress or planned prior to starting the MIT program.
+If you have more than 10 endorsement credits outstanding on the evaluation, you will need to indicate if there are courses in-progress or planned prior to starting the MIT program.

 - Passing scores to meet the WEST-B requirement are necessary prior to applying to ensure WWU has your scores on record by the application deadline.
 The requirement may be met by meeting the a) WEST-B exam, b) SAT, and/or c) ACT.
 For details, see the WEST-B Requirement website wce.wwu.edu/admissions/west-b-requirement.